LUKE SKYWALKER & YSALAMIRI — HEIR TO THE EMPIRE

 THE ME HALF OF THE EQUATION

-Thanks to my sponsors at All Time Toys for setting me up with this set.
-They’ve got a decent back stock of Power of the Force, and other cool toys both old and new, so please check out their website and their eBay Store.
+Thanks to my sponsors at All Time Toys for setting me up with this figure for review.
+If you’re looking for Black Series, or other toys both old and new, please check out their website and their eBay storefront.